DHTMLX/docs-diagram/docs/api/historymanager/isredo_method.md

 ### Description

-@short: checks whether the current HistoryManager state is in the ending state
+@short: Checks whether the current HistoryManager state is in the ending state

 ### Usage